Balan-balan is a ghost of Sabahan folk mythology, also known as Penanggalan or Hantu Penanggal in West Malaysia.

 1. Manananggal, the Philippines

-Imagine a vampire but only with a woman’s upper torso and huge bat-like wings to fly.
-Plus, trade the fangs with long tongues, and there you have it – a manananggal.
+Imagine a vampire that detaches itself from its lower body to hunt and uses huge bat-like wings to fly.
+Swap out the typical Hollywood fangs for a long, piercing tongue and there you have it: a manananggal.

 A manananggal feeds on sleeping, pregnant women, sucking on the blood or hearts of fetuses with its tongue.